-Ecstasy increases the activity of 3 neurotransmitters: serotonin, dopamine, and norepinephrine.
-After use, the brain is depleted of serotonin, and the user may experience withdrawal symptoms such as confusion, depression, sleep problems, and anxiety.
-The symptoms can begin days or weeks after taking the drug.
+Ecstasy increases the activity of 3 neurotransmitters: serotonin, dopamine, and norepinephrine.1 After use, the brain is depleted of serotonin, and a person may experience withdrawal symptoms such as confusion, depression, sleep problems, and anxiety.1

 There is conflicting evidence on whether Ecstasy causes physical dependence and addiction.
-The pattern of Ecstasy use tends to differ from that of other addictive substances, such as alcohol, cocaine, and opioids, because daily, compulsive use is uncommon.
+Patterns of Ecstasy use and its effects are still being researched.3

-- Some research studies have revealed that animals will self-administer Ecstasy, which is typically a sign of high abuse potential.
+- Some research studies have revealed that animals will self-administer Ecstasy or MDMA, which is typically a sign of high abuse potential.
 However, they don’t self-administer Ecstasy to the same extent as they do highly addictive drugs, such as cocaine.1

-- The Drug Enforcement Administration (DEA) classifies Ecstasy as a Schedule I controlled substance, indicating that the drug has a severe potential for abuse, can cause psychological or physical dependence, and has no medicinal purposes.6
+- The Drug Enforcement Administration (DEA) classifies Ecstasy as a Schedule I controlled substance, indicating that the drug has a severe potential for abuse, may lead to psychological or physical dependence, and has no medicinal purposes.5

 - Therapy for substance use disorders.